 You may be given a drink or injection of a dye that allows particular areas to be seen more clearly.
 This may make you feel hot all over for a few minutes.
 If you’re allergic to iodine or have asthma, you could have a more serious reaction to the injection, so it’s important to let your doctor know beforehand.

 MRI (magnetic resonance imaging) scan

-This test is similar to a CT scan but uses magnetism instead of x-rays to build up a detailed picture of areas of your body.
+An MRI scan is similar to a CT scan but uses magnetism instead of x-rays to build up a detailed picture of areas of your body.
 Before the scan you may be asked to complete and sign a checklist.
 This is to make sure that it’s safe for you to have the scan.

 Before the scan, you’ll be asked to remove any metal belongings, including jewellery.
 Some people are given an injection of dye into a vein in the arm.
 This is called a contrast medium and can help the images from the scan to show up more clearly.
 During the test, you will be asked to lie very still on a couch inside a long cylinder (tube) for about 30 minutes.
 It’s painless but can be slightly uncomfortable, and some people feel a bit claustrophobic during the scan.
 It’s also noisy, but you’ll be given earplugs or headphones.
-You'll be able to hear and speak to the person operating the scanner.

-Staging of salivary gland cancer
+Staging and grading of salivary gland cancer

 Back to top